Medium Difficult Bible Quiz with Answers.

 The Jewish Bible contains five sections.

-The Torah is the first section of the Bible.
+The first section of the Bible is called the Torah.

 It is believed that Moses either wrote the first five books or directed their writing.